teddyaryono/devlab-s3-codepipeline/README.md

 aws cloudformation describe-stacks --stack-name 'devlab-s3-bucket-pipeline' --query Stacks[*].Outputs[*]
 ```

-Copy the `CodeCloneHttpUrl` output value and replace the text `<CodeCloneHttpUrl>` with the output value below and then run the following commands:
+ Replace the text `<CodeCloneHttpUrl>`  in the commands below with the output value of `CodeCloneHttpUrl` from the CloudFormation stack and then run the following commands:
 ```bash
 cd ~/environment
 git clone <CodeCloneHttpUrl>